 - Sandoz is the largest generic antibiotic manufacturer in the world by volume

 - Sandoz owns the last remaining fully integrated production facility in Western Europe, located in Kundl, Austria

 - In addition to our leading portfolio of Sandoz medicines, we also produce active pharmaceutical ingredients (API) for other leading companies

 - The Sandoz portfolio of antibiotics covers over 50% of the antibiotics available giving us the opportunity to serve a broad majority of today’s antibiotic needs

-Strong Commitment Advancing Antibiotic Treatment
+Strong Commitment to Advancing Antibiotic Treatment

 We also support measures for the adoption of novel formulations and incremental Innovations.
 While novel antibiotics may take years to develop, manufacturers are able to develop new formulations much more quickly.
-These novel formulations – such as pediatric dosage forms – can help decrease non-adherence to therapy which is also an important cause of AMR.
+These novel formulations – such as pediatric dosage forms – can help decrease non-adherence to therapy, which is also an important cause of AMR.

 Through our own Development efforts, Sandoz is actively working to ensure the broadest generic portfolio is always available, providing the opportunity for targeted treatments to match the infection.
-We plan to add to this portfolio over the next several years.
+We plan to add to this portfolio over the next few years.